dxrrell/dxrrell/README.md

 - with my headphones on 🎧
 - or cheering on my favorite Formula 1 teams 🏎️

-#### Feel free to check out my repositories and connect with me.
+<h2 align="center">Feel free to check out my repositories and connect with me.
 Let’s build something amazing together!
+/h2>

 ## connect with me